TheNeuralBit/theneuralbit-com/source/projects/_posts/2012-12-24-this-website.md

 tags: [jekyll, html5, javascript, css]
 ---

-This site was adapted from my old, pure HTML website.
-My old site was beginning to get too large to be maintainable.
-The biggest problem I had was the lack of separation between content and style.
-Whenever I wanted to make a change to the site's appearance, I had to open up every single page and edit the relavant HTML while leaving the content alone.
+This site was adapted from my [old, static HTML website]({{ root_url }}/old_site).

-I started to look into alternatives and I found [jekyll](http://jekyllrb.com/).
+The old site was beginning to show its age, and it was becoming too difficult to maintain.
+I didn't create it with any sort of templating to begin with, so if I ever wanted to change the appearance, my changes had to be manually propogated to every page.

-Jekyll is a blogging framework that allows you to write the content of the site in markdown, completely separated from the style, which is written with HTML and CSS templates.
+If only there was some way for me to write the content for each page independent of it's appearance...
+Of course I was aware of blogging frameworks like wordpress, but these aren't really customizable enough for my tastes -  I wanted to be in complete control.
+Fortunately, I stumbled upon [jekyll](http://jekyllrb.com/), a very hackable framework that allows you to write content for your pages in markdown, and create the style using CSS and HTML templates.

-I quickly went to work converting all of my old HTML pages to markdown and writing templates for the website style.
+Eventually I also found [octopress](http://TODO), another framework built on top of jekyll which adds some nice features like a nifty default template and a ruby plugin architecture.
+After adding some plugins (links in the credits below TODO:link), converting my project pages to markdown, and doing a little customization I was off and runing.

 Credits
 -------